This section is normative.

 Communication between the claimant and verifier SHALL occur via one or more authenticated protected channels.

-Cryptography used by verifiers operated by or on behalf of federal agencies at AAL2 SHALL be validated to meet the requirements of [FIPS140] Level 1.
+Cryptography used by verifiers operated by or on behalf of federal agencies at AAL2 SHALL be validated to meet the requirements of [FIPS140] Level 1 unless otherwise specified.

-Periodic reauthentication of subscriber sessions SHALL be performed as described in Sec.
+Periodic reauthentication of subscriber sessions SHALL be performed, as described in Sec.
 5.2.
 A definite reauthentication overall timeout SHALL be established, which SHOULD be no more than 24 hours at AAL2.
 The inactivity timeout SHOULD be no more than 1 hour.
-When the inactivity timeout has occurred but the overall timeout has not yet occurred, the verifier MAY allow the subscriber to reauthenticate using only a successful password or biometric comparison in conjunction with the session secret.
+When the inactivity timeout has occurred but the overall timeout has not yet occurred, the verifier MAY allow the subscriber to reauthenticate using only a successful password or biometric comparison in conjunction with the session secret, as described in Sec.
+5.1.

 AAL3 provides very high confidence that the claimant controls authenticators that are bound to the subscriber account.
 Authentication at AAL3 is based on the proof of possession of a key through the use of a cryptographic protocol along with either an activation factor or a password.
-AAL3 authentication requires the use of a hardware-based authenticator that provides phishing resistance.
+AAL3 authentication requires the use of a cryptographic authenticator with a non-exportable private key that provides phishing resistance.
 Approved cryptographic techniques are required.

 AAL3 authentication SHALL require one of the following authenticator combinations:

 Authenticators used at AAL3 SHALL use approved cryptography.
 Communication between the claimant and verifier SHALL occur via one or more authenticated protected channels.
-The cryptographic authenticator used at AAL3 SHALL be hardware-based and SHALL provide phishing resistance, as described in Sec.
+The cryptographic authenticator used at AAL3 SHALL have a non-exportable private key and SHALL provide phishing resistance, as described in Sec.
 3.2.5.
-The cryptographic authentication protocol SHALL be replay-resistant as described in Sec.
+The cryptographic authentication protocol SHALL be replay-resistant, as described in Sec.
 3.2.7.
-All authentication and reauthentication processes at AAL3 SHALL demonstrate authentication intent from at least one authenticator as described in Sec.
+All authentication and reauthentication processes at AAL3 SHALL demonstrate authentication intent from at least one authenticator, as described in Sec.
 3.2.8.
+Cryptographic authenticators used at AAL3 SHALL use public-key cryptography to protect the authentication secrets from compromise of the verifier.

 Cryptography used by verifiers at AAL3 SHALL be validated at [FIPS140] Level 1 or higher.